lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 ### 7.1 Links with experimental measurements: Validating our predictions

 Theoretical calculations, while powerful, are models of reality.
-To ensure their relevance and accuracy, they must be **validated by experimental measurements** obtained from real materials.
-This theory-experiment confrontation is fundamental:
+To ensure their relevance and accuracy, theoretical calculations must be validated by experimental measurements.
+This alignment between theory and experiment is essential:

 -   **Photoluminescence (PL)**: Direct measurement of light emission by the TMDC after excitation.
-PL spectra provide crucial information on the nature, energy, and lifetime of excitons, allowing direct comparison with GW-BSE predictions.
+PL spectra provide  information on the nature, energy, and lifetime of excitons, allowing direct comparison with GW-BSE predictions.
 -   **Absorption spectroscopy**: Measurement of the amount of light absorbed by the material as a function of wavelength.
 Experimental absorption spectra are compared to TD-DFT predictions to validate the description of excited states.
 -   **Electrical measurements (e.g., I-V)**: Confirmation of TMDC conductivity changes in the presence of gas and/or light.
 These measurements validate predictions on charge transfer and its impact on chemo-resistive detection.
 -   **Atomic force microscopy (AFM) or electron microscopy (SEM/TEM)**: To characterize the morphology and structure of TMDCs, often in support of geometric calculations.

 ### 7.2 Targeted applications: The future impact

-This project aims to provide the fundamental knowledge to develop cutting-edge technologies:
+This project aims to provide the fundamental knowledge to develop  technologies:

 1.  **Ultra-fast, room-temperature gas sensors**: Detection of atmospheric pollutants (NO₂, NH₃, CO) or breath biomarkers at unprecedented sensitivity levels, without requiring heating, which is ideal for portable devices and IoT.
 2.  **High-performance photodetection**: Design of highly efficient optical sensors for a wide range of applications, from medical imaging to optical communication systems.
-3.  **Photocatalysis for sustainable environment**: Development of light-activated catalysts for crucial applications like the degradation of micropollutants in water or hydrogen production from water, contributing to the energy transition.
+3.  **Photocatalysis for sustainable environment**: Development of light-activated catalysts for  applications like the degradation of micropollutants in water or hydrogen production from water, contributing to the energy transition.
 4.  **Precision medicine (long-term potential)**: Exploiting the photosensitization mechanism for targeted therapies, such as the selective destruction of cancer cells or controlled drug release via light.

 ## 8. Conclusion: Shaping the future of photo-active materials

 This project represents a fundamental and applied exploration of transition metal dichalcogenides as next-generation photosensitizers.
 By leveraging the power of advanced theoretical calculation methods, we aim to **understand, predict, and optimize** their properties at the atomic and electronic scale.
-The objective is clear: to **design and guide the development of 2D photo-active materials** for innovative applications in critical fields such as sensing, photodetection, catalysis, and potentially medicine.
-Through this rigorous computational approach, we hope to accelerate the discovery and engineering of material solutions that will significantly shape the technologies of the future.
+Our objective is clear: to **design and guide the development of 2D photo-active materials** for innovative applications in critical fields such as sensing, photodetection, catalysis, and potentially medicine.
+Through this rigorous computational approach, we aim to accelerate the discovery and engineering of material solutions that will significantly influence future technologies.

 ---